fabrix-app/docs/en/ref/spool.md

 export class BootstrapSpool extends Spool {

   /**
-   * Bind the fabrix app to the bootstrap function's context so that it can fire events.
+   * Bind the Fabrix app to the bootstrap function's context so that it can fire events.
    */
   configure () {
     this.config.bootstrap = this.config.bootstrap.bind(this.app)